mathewbwilliamson/mn-punch-card-ui/src/docs/to-do.md

 DONE - Counter for Refreshes for the month
 DONE - Toaster for user after they order a product DONE- Make a dev db in addition to normal DB

-DONE - 1.085 to calculation.
+- 1.085 to calculation.
 Does it update the DB on refresh??

--Fix bug on title being removed on refresh
+- Create a button on the bottom of the footer
+- Button will show all the orders in a new table (find a table component?
+Ant Design?)
+- Add a "Ordered?" button that operates as a checkbox

 # Improvements and Tasks